StellaWangGitHub/Time-Series-Analysis-on-Apple-Stock-/README.md

-Future Step: • Start to learn PyTorch to train the dataset.
-It's probably going to be fun!
+Future Step: • Start to learn deep learning methods (LSTM) to train the dataset.
+It's going to be fun!